lantos-lgtm/zen/readme.md

 - ```()```        - used to call a function
 - ```||```         - used to define a or type

-Logic, don't know if this should be included
+Logic, don't know ifthis should be included
 - logical operators ```== != > < >= <= && ||||```
 - maths operators ```+ - * / %```
 - bitwise operators ```& || ^ ~ << >>```